conkip/conkip/README.md

 - 🔭 I’m currently working on [Creative Canvas](https://kaseycreativecanvas.com), a website for a client to showcase and sell artwork.
-- 📱 I recently built AR Wizard, an ios app which is now on the apple appstore!
+- 📱 I recently built AR Wizard, an iOS app which is now on the apple appstore!
 Check it out [here](https://github.com/lukelaurie/AR-Wizard-Game).
 - 🌱 I’m currently learning <img width="22" height="20" alt="image" src="https://github.com/user-attachments/assets/5e004de6-1585-460e-9a67-bc65a6d9a2d3" /> React
  and <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/889b89fe-de55-4bb2-9165-46333d8dac88" /> SpringBoot for a future project.
 - 📫 How to reach me: connorkippes1@gmail.com